S\'ark\"ozy's theorem for shifted primes with restricted digits: Fourier Estimates

-For $A'>0$ to be determined later, choose $B$ sufficiently large in terms of $A'$ so that we may apply Proposition \ref{prop:inversion}.
-We first consider the contribution to this sum from where $|\eta|>\log^B(b^N)$ or $d>\log^{A'}(b^N)$.
+This gives a partition of the Fourier gridpoints $\frac{a}{b^N}$, and so we may write where $E$ is the sum over the minor triples (i.e. nonmajor triples).
+To bound $E$ in absolute value, one may first apply the triangle inequality to induce positive summands, and then majorize the sum over minor triples by the sum over the larger set of triples so that Let $A'>0$ be determined later.
+Choose $B$ sufficiently large in terms of $A$ so that we may apply Proposition \ref{prop:inversion}.
 For the purposes of Lemma \ref{lem:minorArcs}, we view $B$ as comparable to $|\eta|$, and $D$ as comparable to $d$.
-By partitioning the range of $D$ into dyadic intervals, we obtain by Lemma \ref{lem:minorArcs} that the total contribution of such terms is We will choose $D_0=b^{N/2}$, so that this contribution is We choose $A'>4+\frac{2A}{\frac{1}{5}-\alpha}$, say, then this error is $\ll_{A} b^N(b-s)^N \log^{-A}(b^N)$; this provides that We may then apply Lemma \ref{lem:arcReduction} to simplify the main term here, and so
+We first consider the sum over $E_1$.
+By partitioning the range of $d$ and $\eta$ into dyadic intervals, applying the first part of Lemma \ref{lem:minorArcs} to the regime where $|\eta|\gg 1$, and applying the second part to where $|\eta|\ll 1$, we obtain that the total contribution of this first sum is (here we use that $\alpha<\frac{1}{5}$, to ensure that the dyadic sums are bounded).
+Similarly, applying the first part of Lemma \ref{lem:minorArcs} to a dyadic decomposition of the sum over $E_2$, the contribution here is We then obtain with $\alpha<\frac{1}{5}$ and $D_0\ll b^{N/2}$ that $E$ may be bounded as Choosing $A'$ and $B$ sufficiently large in terms of $A$ to ensure that $|E|\ll_A (b-s)^N \log^{-A}(b^N)$, we are left with We may then apply Lemma \ref{lem:arcReduction} to simplify the main term here, and so

 \end{proof}